openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 the ZAXIS has 0, 12, 24.
 This permits to scale down the motion speed along that axis to a realistic value.

+Parameters of extension ``.w`` file related to the crane and its animations
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Stack Locations
 ''''''''''''''''
+Within the area that can be reached by the container crane (rails area apart) stack locations where the containers can be laid down can be defined in the extension ``.w`` file.

+The stack locations are defined by following parameters:

+- ``Position``: the coordinates of the center point of one of the short sides of the stack location; if no ``Flipped ( 1 )`` line is present, the location area extends towards the increasing Z axis; if instead such line is present, the location area extends towards the decreasing Z axis.
+If two stack locations have the same position, and one is flipped and the other isn't, the containers will be laid back-to-back, optimizing space used.
+- ``Length``: the maximum length of the containers that can be laid down on that stack location
+- ``MaxStackedContainers``: The maximum number of containers that can be stacked one above the other on that stack location

+The ``Length`` and ``MaxStackedContainers`` parameters are optional and, when present, override the default values present in the ``ORTSStackLocationsLength`` and ``ORTSMaxStackedContainers``.